 Biman Bihari Das was born in 1943 in Tamluk, West Bengal.
 He graduated with a Diploma in Modelling and Sculpture, Government College of Art, Calcutta in 1966.
 Later, he joined Calcutta University and passed the course of Teachers’ Training and Art Appreciation in 1967.
 He received a Fulbright Fellowship from the US and UGC grant under the Indo-Hungarian cultural exchange program, based in Budapest, for pursuing his art career.

-He was a lecturer at the College Of Art, New Delhi from 1969 -94.
+He was a lecturer at the College Of Art, New Delhi from 1969-94.
 Further he was the Principal of the Government College of Art, Calcutta from 1994 to 2002.
-But he later moved to New Delhi, to take up the post of the principal of the College of Art, Delhi.
-He has also served as the vice president of the All India Fine Arts and Crafts Society.
+He later moved to New Delhi, to take up the post of the Principal of the College of Art, Delhi.
+He has also served as the Vice President of the All India Fine Arts and Crafts Society.

-Das held multiple solo and group exhibitions in India and abroad.
+Das has had several solo and group exhibitions in India and abroad.
 He had a retrospective in the National Exhibition of Art of 2005, at Sahitya Kala Parishad, New Delhi.

 Some of Das’ acclaimed sculptures include a sculpture of Mahatma Gandhi installed in Brazil, Venezuela, Spain, Italy; a sculpture at the Rabindranath Tagore Centre of Indian Council for Cultural Relations, Ministry of External Affairs, Government of India, a bronze bust of Poet Subramania Bharati and marble bust of Pandit Jawaharlal Nehru as well as Indira Gandhi installed in Mauritius.